Online Therapy For Mental Health: Can I Pay For Telehealth Therapy With Insurance?

 What about health savings accounts?

 If you have a health savings account, a flexible spending account, or a health reimbursement arrangement, you may be able to pay for online therapy services using those plans.
-It can be helpful to understand the difference between the three:
+It can be helpful to understand the difference between the three.

-• A health savings account (HSA) is a type of savings account that anyone can open, regardless of their employment status.
+- A health savings account (HSA) is a type of savings account that anyone can open, regardless of their employment status.
 Any money deposited into the account up to a certain contribution limit is pre-tax, so using an HSA may also help to lower your tax bill.
 The money can be used only on qualified health care expenses, including deductibles, copayments, coinsurance, and other expenses.

-• A flexible spending account (FSA), sometimes referred to as a flexible spending arrangement, is a type of savings account that is set up through a person’s employer.
+- A flexible spending account (FSA), sometimes referred to as a flexible spending arrangement, is a type of savings account that is set up through a person’s employer.
 It is essentially the same thing as an HSA in that it is a pre-tax savings account for healthcare expenses.
 However, with an FSA, spending may be more “flexible”, meaning you may be able to use the money in the account for even more healthcare-related expenses.
 This could include prescription drugs, medical devices, and even over-the-counter health supplies like sunscreen or cough medicine, for example.

-• A health reimbursement arrangement (HRA), also referred to as a health reimbursement account, is another option for health care expenses funded by an employer.
+- A health reimbursement arrangement (HRA), also referred to as a health reimbursement account, is another option for health care expenses funded by an employer.
 In the case of an HRA, an employer provides a group health plan where employee medical expenses may not be covered up front, but employees are reimbursed on a tax-free basis for qualified medical expenses up to a certain dollar amount every plan year.

 HSAs, FSAs, and HRAs all allow payments for qualified medical expenses, which may include an online therapy service.
 It can be worthwhile to double-check with the terms of your bank (for an HSA) or employer (for an FSA/HRA) to make sure you know what is and isn’t covered.
 Still, HSAs, FSAs, and HRAs may be one way to lower payment costs associated with an online therapy provider.

-Getting and paying for telehealth therapy
+Getting a therapist and paying for telehealth therapy

 Given the many documented benefits of online therapy, you might be interested in finding out ways you can get treatment that is covered by insurance.
 Although therapy provided through large online therapy platforms such as BetterHelp is typically not covered by insurance, you may be able to find reimbursement for some or all your mental health care costs through an insurance reimbursement plan.
 You could also use money from an HSA, FSA, or HRA to offset therapy costs.

 If teletherapy with a board-certified therapist is something that interests you, you can connect with a licensed counselor through an online platform like BetterHelp for online therapy.
 With online therapy, you can speak with your therapist through video chats, phone calls, or in-app messaging, according to your preference.
 You can also meet with them from anywhere you have an internet connection, including your own home.
-The convenience and ease which often accompanies online therapy may make it an appealing option for a wide range of clients seeking the best online therapy options.
+The convenience and ease that often accompany online therapy may make it an appealing option for a wide range of clients seeking the best online therapy options.

-The efficacy of online therapy
+The efficacy of online therapy services for mental health conditions

-Research has demonstrated that online mental health care can be just as effective as therapy got in a traditional, in-person format.
+Research has demonstrated that online mental health care can be just as effective as therapy in a traditional, in-person format.
 One study found that online delivery of therapy for patients experiencing depression, one of the most common mental health conditions, had the effect of reducing their symptoms and improving their overall quality of life.

 Although you may not be able to use insurance to pay for online therapy, services through platforms such as BetterHelp are sometimes even more cost-effective than paying insurance copays for in-person therapy appointments.
 If you are hoping to get mental health care at an affordable rate, online therapy may be a good option.